Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Discussion

 where $\eta^{(t)} > 0$ is the stepsize to be chosen later, and $\gP_{\gC_{\TV}}$ is the Euclidean projection on the set $\gC_{\TV}$, i.e., $\gP_{\gC_{\TV}} (c) := \argmin_{z \in \gC_{\TV}} \lnorm z- c \rnorm_2$.
 The above procedure is outlined in \cref{algo:main_aglorithm}.

-For the optimization problem in Line 3 of \cref{algo:main_aglorithm}, we can use value iteration or policy gradient methods \citep{agarwal2020pg}.
-Specifically, if we use value iteration, it is clear that $\varepsilon_{\opt} = 0$ and this procedure can be done in $H$ iterations for episodic MDPs.
-In the sequel, we demonstrate that by \cref{algo:main_aglorithm}, the state-action distribution matching problem in TV-AIL can be solved approximately.
+For the optimization problem in Line 3 of \cref{algo:main_aglorithm}, value iteration and policy gradient methods are applicable.
+Specifically, if we use value iteration, $\varepsilon_{\opt} = 0$ and this procedure can be done in $H$ iterations for episodic MDPs.
+The following theoretical guarantee is provided in \citep{xu2021nearly}.